What Is Semaglutide?

 - Known hypersensitivity to semaglutide or any product components

-Novo Nordisk has announced list price reductions of approximately 35-50% for Wegovy, effective January 2027.
-This is expected to significantly improve access for patients.
+Novo Nordisk has also announced list price reductions of approximately 35-50% for Wegovy, effective January 2027, which is expected to significantly improve access.

 How Valitide Helps

-Valitide's clinical team can evaluate whether semaglutide is appropriate for you, verify your insurance coverage, help you enroll in available savings programs, and provide ongoing clinical support throughout your treatment.
-If semaglutide isn't covered by your plan, we help identify the most cost-effective alternative pathway.
+Valitide's clinical team evaluates whether semaglutide is appropriate for you, verifies your insurance coverage, enrolls you in every savings program you qualify for, and provides ongoing clinical support throughout your treatment.
+We handle the complexity so you get the lowest possible cost.